-Once an event is initially scheduled in Astra Schedule by Space Management and a Reservation ID is generated, campus customers can request tables and chairs directly from Facilities Management at http://www.csus.edu/aba/Facilities/customer-service/tables-chairs.html.
+Once an event is initially scheduled in Astra Schedule by Space Management and a Reservation ID is generated, campus customers can request tables and chairs directly from Facilities Management.
 It is the customer's responsibility to make arrangements directly with Facilities Management for tables and chairs.

 Q: I am a student and want to reserve a facility for a group event – what do I do?

 Students are not allowed to reserve University facilities on their own.
-Students that belong to a certified student organization need to begin the facility request/reservation process with the Event Services Office or Student Organizations & Leadership (SOAL) in the University Union.
-If the group event is directly associated with an academic class, then students can talk with the relevant faculty member about planning the event through the academic department.
+Students that belong to a certified student organization need to begin the facility request/reservation process with the Event Services Office in the University Union or with Student Organizations & Leadership (SOAL) in the University Union.
+If the student group event is directly associated with an academic class, then students shall consult with the relevant faculty member about the possibility of planning the event through the academic department.

 Q: I am a member of a community organization and want to reserve a facility for a group event – where do I begin?